hbowie/practopian-v3/commonplace-book/Chaos and Mediocrity.md

 Author: Joe Boyd

 Date: 2006

+Tags: cultural evolution, society

 Work Title: White Bicycles: Making Music in the 1960s

 Work Type: Book

+Work Minor Title:

+Work Link:

 Work Id:  1852429100

 Work Pages:  266-267

 Work Rights:  Copyright

 Work Rights Holder:  Joe Boyd

 Publisher:  Serpent's Tail

 Publisher City:  London

 Date Added: 2008-11-02 06:54:53 -0800

 Body:

 Is this one legacy of the sixties?
 That after flinging open the doors to a world previously known only at the margins of society, the pioneers would move on, leaving the masses to add drugs to the myriad forces pulling our society towards chaos and mediocrity?